Vitagliano v. County of Westchester

 Status

 On July 21, 2023, Becket asked the U.S. Supreme Court to step in to protect Debra’s right to peacefully engage in sidewalk counseling with women who are considering abortion.
-The Supreme Court could decide as early as this fall whether to hear Debra’s case.
+Once Debra asked the Supreme Court to hear her case, Westchester County repealed the law and admitted that it had not been necessary to threaten women with jail time for peaceful conversations.
+On December 11, 2023, the Supreme Court declined to hear the case.

 Case Summary